zowe/docs-site/docs/troubleshoot/troubleshoot-zos-services.md

 4XESTACKTRACE                at java/lang/invoke/InnerClassLambdaMetafactory.buildCallSite(InnerClassLambdaMetafactory.java:206)
 ```

-The error occurs because the Java runtime being used by the z/OSMF Liberty server and the Java runtimes being used by Zowe are sharing a cache and a collision occurs.
-The fix is to change either z/OSMF, or Zowe (or both) runtimes so that they don't use the cache to share classes with the java startup argument `-Xshareclasses:none`.
+The error occurs because the Java runtime being used by the z/OSMF Liberty server and the Java runtimes being used by Zowe are sharing a user ID of `IZUSVR1` and a collision occurs.

+### Isolate the started task user IDs

+The z/OSMF started task `IZUSVR1` runs under the user ID of `IZUSER`.
+Prior to version 1.9 of Zowe its started task `ZWESVSTC` also ran under the same user ID.
+With Zowe 1.9 the default configuration changed to use a new userID of `ZWESVUSR` and group of `ZWEADMIN`.

+If your started task `ZWESVSTC` is configured to run under the user ID `IZUUSER` change it to run under user ID `ZWESVUSR`, see [Configuring the z/OS System for Zowe](../user-guide/configure-zos.system.md#user-ids-and-groups-for-the-zowe-started-tasks)

 ### Update z/OSMF to not use JVM class caching

+If you need to run `ZWESVSTC` under the same user ID as z/OSMF for your environment, you can update z/OSMF configuration to switch off shared class caching which will stops the crash from occurring.
+Disabling shared class caching will reduce the performance of z/OSMF so the preferred fix is to change the user ID of  `ZWESVSTC` away from `IZUUSER` to `ZWESVUSR` as described above.

 Navigate to the file `/var/zosmf/configuration/local_override.cfg`.
 This contains the startup arguments for the Java runtime used by z/OSMF.
 Add the line
 ```sh